pks-os/webiny-js/packages/admin-ui/README.md

-# @webiny/admin-ui
+# `@webiny/admin-ui`

 > [!NOTE]
 > This package is included in every Webiny project by default, and it's not meant to be used as a standalone package.

+## Short Description

-This package contains the Admin UI React components and styles.
+This package contains React components and styles for Webiny's Admin app.